Make your harvests last longer with these timeless food preservation techniques

 • Thyme (2 ½ days)

-If you want to dehydrate tender-stemmed herbs (such as basil and parsley), fruit leathers and larger food items (like sundried tomatoes), you may want to purchase a food dehydrator.
+If you want to dehydrate tender-stemmed herbs (such as parsley), or make fruit leathers or dry larger food items (like apples or sundried tomatoes), you may want to purchase a food dehydrator.
 You can also dehydrate some foods using your oven.
 Make sure to set the oven on the lowest temperature setting.

 Pressure canning